College of Health Sciences

-The Doctor of Physical Therapy (DPT) degree program, a 3-year program offered at the UofM Lambuth campus in Jackson, Tenn., prepares you to practice physical therapy across clinical settings including sports medicine, orthopedics, neurology, pediatrics, inpatient acute care and more.
+The DPT Program The Doctor of Physical Therapy (DPT) is a 3-year program at the UofM Lambuth campus in Jackson, Tenn.
+We prepare movement experts to practice across diverse settings, including sports medicine, orthopedics, neurology, pediatrics, and acute care.

 About